 41. What did you watch on TV last night?

 Didn’t.
-When I do watch TV, it’s usually late-night TV (give me Jay Leno over Conan and Letterman any day), shows I’ve recorded on the digital video recorder, or on-demand TV (go Comcast!).
+When I do watch TV, it’s usually late-night TV (give me Jay Leno over Conan and Letterman any day), shows I’ve recorded on the digital video recorder (like Law & Order), or on-demand TV (go Comcast!).